This site requires a more recent version of Adobe Flash Player to function properly.

 Per capita income levels in many emerging markets are rising rapidly, which provides an immense opportunity for growth in these markets.
 Also, new studies and increased access to information have led to rising health consciousness in these markets.
 However, many of these markets have less effective patent laws which can ultimately limit Roche's growth potential there.

-Many companies in the fast-growing pharma market in emerging economies have the capability and technical prowess to manufacture generic versions of blockbuster drugs.
-These generic drugs are often sold at prices that substantially cheaper then their branded counterparts, thereby severely affecting big pharma's ability to generate healthy profits in the long run.
+The fast growing pharma market in emerging economies or referred to as the 'Pharmerging' economies have the capability and technical prowess to manufacture generic versions of blockbuster drugs.
+These generic drugs are often sold at prices that substantially cheaper then their branded counterparts, thereby severely affecting big pharma's ability to generate profits in the long run.
+Roche's drugs could face potential threat from biosimilars in future, which are generic versions of biologics.

 Global healthcare reforms